 The visionary is confined to a narrow square in the wilderness, where he or she will stay without food or drink for a couple of days.
 A traditional place for Lakota vision quests is Bear Butte (Mathó Pahá), a sacred mountain in South Dakota (picture 1).
-Picture 2 shows Chief Black Elk from the Sioux Oglala Tribe, who describes the ancient rites in "The Sacred Pipe".
+Picture 2 shows Chief Black Elk from the Sioux Oglala Tribe, who describes the ancient rites in the book "The Sacred Pipe".
+Picture 3 shows Short Bull, a famous medicine man (also called healer or shaman) from the Brulé--Lakota-Sioux tribes, who practiced the vision quest.
 The process can be preceded by rituals like a sweat lodge (temazcal) as seen in picture 4.

 Nowadays various versions of vision quests are offered in many places around the world.

 Mikistly Ocelot from an Aztec lineage of Shamans has been supervising vision quests in the traditional style in various countries (he can be contacted through the author).
 A Costa Rican group is organising annual vision quests in the forests of Guanacaste in the area of San Juanillo.
 It takes about four days of preparation to built the sweat lodge and the camp.
-Then the visionaries are taking a vow of silence and find their isolated spots for the quest, while the supervisors and caretakers are staying in the camp.
+Then the visionaries take a vow of silence and are given their isolated spots for the quest, while the supervisors and caretakers are staying in the camp.

-The author so far took part in three vision quests in Guanacaste.
+I took part in three vision quests in Guanacaste between 2013 and 2015.
 It certainly is scary and a great challenge to be almost naked and without food and drinking out in the wilderness, but it is very rewarding, too.
 The visionary's area is protected by a string with small pouches of tobacco.
 The tobacco with its bitter taste keeps most unwanted intruders out.
 All technical devices have to be left behind during the hanbleceya, only a blanket and one piece of clothing is permitted.

-One may see and be close to many of the local animals.
-Here is a selection of animals, which Mahendra met during his periods in solitude.
+For four days you are alone with the animals and plants, the sky and the earth.
+The senses adjust quickly to the new environment and you may see and enjoy the closeness to many of the local animals.
+Here is a selection of animals, which I saw during my periods of solitude.
 The pictures were taken by the author before or after the retreat, only tamandua and coati pictures are retrieved from the internet.

-After four days alone in the tropical forest without any contact with other humans the visionaries return to the camp, gather for another sweat lodge (temazcal) and receive the first food and drink in a ritual.
+After four days in the tropical forest (pic 1 -3) without any contact with other humans the visionaries return to the camp, gather for another temazcal (in the tent, pic 4) and receive the first food and drink in a ritual (pic 5).

 Vipassana is an ancient meditation technique, probably originating from the Buddhist tradition - meaning insight into the true nature of reality in Pali, the language of Buddha.

-It is very simple, just sit straight with eyes closed and observe the inflow and outflow of your breath.
+It is very simple, just sit as straight as possible ( to use a backrest is ok) with eyes closed and observe the inflow and outflow of your breath.
+Move as little as possible.
 Never mind the mind being side tracked by all kind of thoughts and sensations, just let your awareness return to the flow of the breath, whenever you notice a gap in the chain of thoughts.
 Initially you can count your in breath up to ten or twenty and then start afresh.